Direct Contracts for pain-free payments

 With Direct Contracts, you and the freelancer get escrow protection in addition to the ability to easily make payments through Upwork.
 Freelancers feel assured because you’ve deposited the project funds into a third-party escrow partner and you don’t have to worry about paying for a project that doesn’t get completed or filing tax forms.
 If during the contract you want to cancel it, you can request to cancel and get your funds returned back to you.

 Currently, Direct Contracts are only available to freelancers and their clients in certain countries.
-If you attempt to sign up and you or your client are not eligible due to the country you live in, you’ll see this message: “We’re sorry to inform you that Direct Contracts are currently not available in your country.”
+If you attempt to sign up and you or the freelancer are not eligible due to the country you live in, you’ll see an error message.
 We hope to expand Direct Contracts to more countries in the future.

 With Direct Contracts, you and the freelancer get escrow protection in addition to the ability to easily make payments through Upwork.
 Freelancers feel assured because you’ve deposited the project funds into a third-party escrow partner and you don’t have to worry about paying for a project that doesn’t get completed.
 If during the contract you want to cancel it, you can request to cancel and get your funds returned back to you.
 You’ll also get dispute assistance should a problem arise.